Robust Preference for Dark Sector Interactions

 To better understand the origin of these improvements, it is instructive to examine how the different models fit the underlying observables.
-In Fig.~\ref{fig:CMB_fit}, we show the CMB temperature angular power spectrum for the best-fit $\Lambda$CDM, CPL, CQ, and CF models, compared against Planck 2018 data at low multipoles ($\ell \le 1000$) and ACT DR6 and SPT-3G D1 measurements at smaller angular scales.
+In Fig.~\ref{fig:CMB_fit}, we show the CMB temperature angular power spectrum for the best-fit $\Lambda$CDM, CPL, CQ, and CF models, compared against Planck 2018 and ACT DR6 and SPT-3G D1 measurements.
 The lower panels display the relative residuals, $\Delta D_\ell^{TT}/D_\ell^{TT}$, with respect to $\Lambda$CDM.
 All models provide an excellent fit to the CMB temperature power spectrum across the full multipole range probed by current data.
 At large angular scales ($\ell \lesssim 30$), mild differences are visible, especially for the interacting scenarios, reflecting the impact of modified late-time dynamics on the Integrated Sachs-Wolfe effect, though these remain well within the cosmic-variance-dominated uncertainties.
 At intermediate and small angular scales ($\ell \gtrsim 1000$), all models closely follow the ACT and SPT measurements.
 In the CF case, the residuals display mildly enhanced oscillatory features in the range $1000 \lesssim \ell \lesssim 2000$ with respect to $\Lambda$CDM and CQ.
 The amplitude of these oscillations remains at the $\sim 2\%$ level and can be understood in terms of the late-time clustering properties of the CF scenario.
 The combination of a large present-day matter density and a suppressed growth of structure (low $\sigma_8$ and $S_8$) leads to reduced CMB lensing smoothing, mildly enhancing the contrast of the acoustic features at intermediate multipoles.
 At higher multipoles ($\ell \gtrsim 2000$), the oscillatory behavior is progressively damped, as photon diffusion suppresses the primary anisotropies and reduces the sensitivity of the temperature spectrum to late-time effects.
 As a result, differences in the late-time growth of structure and lensing efficiency among the models become negligible, and all scenarios converge to a very similar behavior.
 Consistent with this picture, both IDE models (CQ and CF), as well as dynamical DE, yield a modest but systematic improvement in the CMB fit with respect to $\Lambda$CDM, with $\Delta\chi^2_{\rm CMB}$ ranging approximately between $-4$ and $-7$, depending on the model and data combination; see also Table~\ref{tab:delta_chi2_dic}.
+Similarly, the IDE models provide an improved fit to the BAO and SN data relative to $\Lambda$CDM, with $\Delta\chi^2$ values ranging approximately between $-3$ and $-11$.
+A detailed presentation of the fits to these geometric observables, including the specific contributions to the improvement at different redshifts and the corresponding residual analysis, is provided in the \textit{Supplementary Material}.